Lee’s late 3 lifts Warriors over winless Bulls 129-128

+CHICAGO (AP) — Although Stephen Curry is one of the best finishers in NBA history, he was more of a decoy late on Sunday night.

-CHICAGO (AP) — Damion Lee hit a 3-pointer with 1.7 seconds remaining and Stephen Curry scored 36 points, sending the Golden State Warriors to a 129-128 victory over the Chicago Bulls on Sunday night for their first win of the season.
+Damion Lee hit a 3-pointer with 1.7 seconds remaining and Curry scored 36 points, sending Golden State to a 129-128 victory over the Chicago Bulls for the Warriors’ first win of the season.

-With the Chicago defense focused on the sharp-shooting Curry, Lee took a handoff after Golden State inbounded the ball with 5 seconds left and fired from a few feet beyond the top of the 3-point arc.
+With the Chicago defense focused on the sharp-shooting Curry, Lee inbounded the ball to Kevon Looney with 5 seconds left and then ran over to receive a handoff with Curry drawing a crowd on the left wing.
+Lee fired from a few feet beyond the top of the 3-point arc for the game-winner.

+Lee was the third option on the play behind Curry and Andrew Wiggins.

+“It just shows how much the coaching staff and my teammates believe in me,” Lee said.
+“I’m going to enjoy it.
+The main thing is we got the win.”

 Lee finished with 12 points on 4-for-5 shooting on 3s.